Grief and coaching01 Aug 2021, Posted by Work as Love in Action in

 He doesn’t need a coach.
 He needs me as a wife.
 And as someone who wholly supports him.
 Who sees him and gets him.
 It feels like the best way to support him is to be alongside him fully – track him, shadow him, hold space, be available, letting him know that I’m here, and be ready when he wants to pull me towards him.
 But I also see that I need to stay out of his way.
 His process is his process.

 Perhaps that’s true of coaching.
-Maybe a coachee doesn’t really need a coach but just need someone to be alongside.
+Maybe a client doesn’t really need a coach but just need someone to be alongside.
 Just another human being who shares the same human experiences.
-It’s been some time since I wrote about the value of letting go of coaching goals and that has become a key theme in my practice and I have increasingly felt the value of ‘just’ being alongside a coachee.
-Yes, of course we might work towards a specific thing, but I hold those much more loosely these days and instead work with what arises in the moment, following the coachee much more closely.
+It’s been some time since I wrote about the value of letting go of coaching goals and that has become a key theme in my practice and I have increasingly felt the value of ‘just’ being alongside a coaching client.
+Yes, of course we might work towards a specific thing, but I hold those much more loosely these days and instead work with what arises in the moment, following the client much more closely.

 It so happened that I was reading The Theory and Practice of Relational Coaching by Simon Cavicchia and Maria Gilbert while all this was going on.
 This wonderful and contemporary exploration of coaching was the perfect companion for helping me track what was happening for me and for Dom.